 How to Write a Quote for a Service Job

-Before a job can even be started, one of the biggest challenges you’ll face is figuring out how to price your services.
+Before a job can even be started, one of the biggest challenges you’ll face is figuring out how to price your service management software.
 Service quotes for work may seem like a simple formality, but it can be an area that you need to put some effort into.

 When it comes to quoting, it’s best to start by defining your overall pricing strategy.